Total Knee Replacement Treatment

 Post surgery recovery from knee replacement surgery

-The process of recovery may vary depending on the individual and kind of surgery carried out.
+The process of recovery may vary depending on the individual and the kind of surgery carried out.
 However, you need to stay in hospitals for three to five days.

-Risk associated with knee surgery
+The risk associated with knee surgery

 - Infection and bleeding may occur after surgery